aronkaczur/prefixbox-company-test-java/test.md

 ## Short questions

 - What is a package?
 How do you define a package?

+Packages are similar like folders in our computer.
+One program usually is one package.

 - What is a constructor?
 When is it executed?

+We use constructor for consturct something, to make a new object etc.
 - How do you implement inheritance in Java?

+We do it with "extends" keyword after the related class.
 - How do you prevent someone to inherit from a class?

+Make my class private.
 - What is a final variable?
 Where you can assign value to final variables?

+If we make a variable final, later on the program can not overwrite it.
 - Specify the available access modifiers in Java and briefly explain them

+The default is always public, what means you will access to in everywhere.
+We have a private also, what you can use inside the class, but not in the package.
+We do protected, where you can use it within the package and class and use it outside of the package but subclass only.

 - Briefly explain the mechanism of exception handling

 - What is the difference between an abstract class and an interface?
+Interfaces are an empty shell, because they are not an classes.

 - What is the difference between Comparator and Comparable?

+Comperable only a single sorting sequence what is affects the original class, but Comparator can do multiple sorting sequences and does not effect the original class.

 - How Iterable and Iterator interface works?
 What methods need to exist in a class that implements them?
 What is their relation to for loops?